peejoyz/HNG-stage2/DOCUMENTATION.md

 <br>

 ## Post / Create a person
--router.post('/api', personValidation, controller.createPerson) <br>
+- router.post('/api', personValidation, controller.createPerson) <br>
--Express validator was used to verify the input of users, only strings is required. <br>
+- Express validator was used to verify the input of users, only strings is required. <br>

 ##
     try {